nicolabs/nicolabs.net/_posts/2020-03-26-Docker-on-raspberry-pi-3-4.md

 - would the effort to get a full 64 bits OS be worth it on the RPi ?

-# So what ?
+## So what ?

-There are two alternatives I can think ok.
+There are two alternatives I can think of :

 1. Only run 32 bits images.
 As I understand this means running **armhf**/[arm32v7](https://hub.docker.com/u/arm32v7/) images : this does not solve my problem because those images are not widely seen on the net.
 I would have to build my own images, which sometimes can become cumbersome because of build dependencies not compiled for the host OS (Raspbian).